 GS 2070 – Fluency with Information Technology

 Students will develop transferable skills for academic and professional success, including written and oral communication, use of technology, problem solving, critical reasoning, and lifelong learning.
-Adult learners will assess their own learning styles, practices, and experiences, as well as reflect on personal and professional roles and goals, and develop learning plans for achieving those goals.
+Adult learners will assess their own learning styles, practices, and experiences; reflect on personal and professional roles and goals; and develop learning plans for achieving those goals.
 Emphasis on understanding fundamental concepts of information technology necessary to effectively exploit computers as tools for academic and professional development.
 Orientation to expectations of baccalaureate education in general and North Park University learning resources in particular.
 This is a required course for all incoming School of Adult Learning students.

 GS 2080 – Writing for the Disciplines

-This course will develop proficiency with contemporary word processing, spreadsheet, database, presentation, e-mail and browser application.
+This course will develop proficiency with contemporary word processing, spreadsheet, database, presentation, e-mail, and browser application.
 The course will also introduce fundamental knowledge underlying information technology including how computers work, how information is represented digitally, modeling and abstraction, and algorithm discovery.
-Finally, this course will facilitate development of higher-level thinking processes necessary for exploiting IT: problem solving, reasoning, managing complexity and troubleshooting.
+Finally, this course will facilitate development of higher-level thinking processes necessary for exploiting IT: problem solving, reasoning, managing complexity, and troubleshooting.
 Limitations and social implications of technology will also be addressed.
-Second course in GOAL Core sequence.
+Second course in SAL Core sequence.

 GS 2210 – Jesus of Nazareth